Sure Dividend

 Growth Prospects

-Over the past 10 years, the company has seen earnings grow at a compound annual growth rate (CAGR) of 20.3%.
-For the past five years, it has risen slightly higher, reaching 27.2% CAGR.
+Over the past ten years, the company has seen earnings grow at a compound annual growth rate (CAGR) of 11.2%.
+It has decreased to 8.6% CAGR for the past five years.
 We see Expeditors producing annual earnings-per-share growth in the area of 2% as we expect the economy to slow down.

 Expeditors remains well-positioned to continue to see revenue growth over time through its diverse network of revenue streams, but note that recessions, global trade fears, and other shocks pose a risk to growth.